 Florida Ready to Work helps take the guesswork out of hiring.
-It is a new employee credentialing program sponsored by the state of Florida.
+It is an innovative employee credentialing program sponsored by the state of Florida.
 It is free and it will change the way you hire.

 Florida Ready to Work tests job skills.
-It will help you identify which job applicants have the most potential.
+It helps you identify which job applicants have the most potential.
 Florida Ready to Work jobseekers arrive ready to work with a credential from the state of Florida that shows you what they can do.

 Florida Ready to Work gives participating employers a competitive-edge: